polypheny/Polypheny-Go-Driver/README.md

 `import "github.com/polypheny/Polypheny-Go-Driver"`.

 However, currently the proto files are not hosted at [Polypheny](https://polypheny.com).
-Instead, they are included in this repo.
-Therefore, before build a Go project, we need to run `go mod edit -replace polypheny.com/protos=ProtoPath`.
+Instead, they are temporarily included in this repo without being complied.
+Therefore, before build a Go project, we need to compile these proto files and run `go mod edit -replace polypheny.com/protos=ProtoPath`.

 A demo can be found [here](https://github.com/vlowingkloude/polygo).